Your cart is currently empty!

 Electric Cars vs. Gas-Powered Cars

-All-electric vehicles (EVs) use a battery pack to store the electrical energy that powers the motor.
+All electric vehicles (EVs) use a battery pack to store the electrical energy that powers the motor.
 Conventional cars use direct currents (DC) but electric cars convert direct currents to alternating currents (AC) via a power converter.
-Some say AC–since it can change direction and operates at a higher frequency–might be more harmful than the direct currents (DC) of conventional cars, which travel in a straight line one way.
+Some say AC – since it can change direction and operates at a higher frequency – might be more harmful than the direct currents (DC) of conventional cars, which travel in a straight line one way.

 Hybrid cars use both batteries and fuel, although the battery is usually smaller and less powerful.

 A traditional gas-powered vehicle does contain a small battery, but it only serves to turn on the internal combustion engine in the hood of the car and the dashboard accessories.
 Then, fuel is injected into the combustion chamber and combined with air, then ignited by a spark from the spark plug.
-This ignition is what generates the energy to move your car.

 Although gasoline is the most common transportation fuel, there are alternative fuel options like natural gas, hydrogen, or biodiesel.